dusk-network/dusk-blockchain/pkg/gql/README.md

 ##### Pending development
 - Queries schema is pending to be modified/enriched accordingly.
 - Subscriptions for particular chain/consensus updates (block accepted, reward received etc)
+- Support unix domain socket as transport for messaging with the monitor component
+-

 #### Configuration
 ```toml